Rodeobe/coloursofhydrogen/README.md

 **Black or brown hydrogen** is produced from coal.
 The colors black and brown refer to hard coal (black) and lignite (brown).
 Gasification of coal is one method of producing hydrogen.
 However, it is a very polluting process that produces CO2 and carbon monoxide as byproducts and releases them into the atmosphere.

-**Turquoise hydrogen** can be obtained by the thermal cracking of methane using methane pyrolysis.
+**Turquoise hydrogen** can be obtained by the thermal cracking ('pyrolysis') of methane.
 This process, although still in the experimental stage, removes carbon in solid form instead of CO2 gas.

 **Purple, Pink and Red hydrogen** are obtained by using nuclear power:
 - The Purple variant uses both the nuclear power and the heath, through combined chemothermal electrolysis and water splitting.